-truststaff_local Think about the election staff and volunteers who handle the administration and conduct of elections in your local area.
+truststaff_local Now think about the election staff and volunteers who handle the administration and conduct of elections in your local area.
 How committed do you think they will be to making sure the elections held this November are fair and accurate?

 Very committed (4)